 Portfolio Managers.
-Mark Rodgers and Michael C. Rodgers are jointly and primarily responsible for the day-today management of the Fund.
+Mark Rodgers and Michael C. Rodgers are jointly and primarily responsible for the day-to-day management of the Fund.
 Mark Rodgers is the President and Chief Investment Officer of Monongahela Capital Management.
 Michael C. Rodgers is a Director at Monongahela Capital Management.
-Mark Rodgers and Michael C. Rodgers have served as co-portfolio managers for the Fund since its inception in 2013.
+Mark and Michael C. Rodgers have served as portfolio managers of the Fund since its inception in 2013.
+Joining Mark and Michael C. Rodgers as Portfolio Manager, as of September 1, 2024, is Mark C. Rodgers, CFA® who serves as CEO of the firm.